Pricing, Payment and Donations

 All schools, charities and organizations where we work, with no or very limited drumming/percussion equipment qualify for a donation.

-As you may have previously read, we donate Drums and percussion instruments to schools that hire our services for a term or longer.
+As you may have previously read, we donate Drums and percussion instruments to schools and others.
 Here are some photos of some of the donations made so far.

 Willesborough Infant School,